Types of Hepatobiliary Tumors

 Malignant tumors of the liver can arise from:

-- Mesenchymal structures such as the blood vessels – classified as angiosarcoma or hemangioendothelioma
+- Mesenchymal structures such as the blood vessels: angiosarcoma or hemangioendothelioma

 Hepatocellular carcinoma (HCC)

-Hepatocellular carcinoma is the 5th most common cancer worldwide.
-This cancer is also noted to be the 3rd most frequent cause of cancer deaths.
-About 82% of the cases of hepatocellular carcinoma occurring in developing countries are associated with chronic hepatitis B virus (HBV) infections.
-The incidence of hepatocellular carcinoma is higher among males with a ratio of 2.4:1.
+HCC is the fifth most common cancer worldwide and the third most frequent cause of cancer deaths.
+Approximately 82% of cases that occur in developing countries are associated with chronic hepatitis B virus (HBV) infections.
+The incidence of HCC is higher among males, with a ratio to females of 2.4:1.

-The exact cause of hepatocellular carcinoma is unknown but several risk factors have been identified.
-Four major risk factors associated with hepatocellular carcinoma are:
+The exact cause of HCC is unknown, although several risk factors have been identified.
+The four major risk factors associated with HCC are:

 1. Chronic viral infection (Hepatitis B and Hepatitis C virus infection)

-Carriers of Hepatitis B virus (HBV) infection are at an extremely high risk of developing hepatocellular carcinoma.
-In areas of increased incidence of Hepatitis B virus infection, 90% of the cases with Hepatocellular carcinoma are positive for HBV infection.
-Hepatocellular carcinoma is common in Africa and the far east countries and they have a increased rate of hepatitis carriers.
-This may be due to the vertical transmission of the virus from the mother to child.
-The risk of hepatocellular carcinoma in Hepatitis C virus infection (HCV) is higher than HBV infection.
+Carriers of HBV are at extremely high risk of developing HCC.
+In areas where HBV infection is prevalent, 90% of HCC cases are positive for HBV infection.
+HCC is common in Africa and countries in the far east, where a greater proportion of the population are hepatitis carriers.
+This may be due to vertical transmission of the virus from mother to child.
+The risk of HCC in HCV carriers is higher than in those with HBV.

 2. Chronic alcoholism

-More than 80% of the patients who develop hepatocellular carcinoma in developed countries of the Western world (where HBV is not prevalent) have cirrhosis of the liver.
+More than 80% of patients who develop HCC in developed countries (where HBV is not as prevalent) have cirrhosis of the liver.

 3. Non-Alcoholic Steatohepatitis (NASH)

-Aflatoxin is a toxic product of the fungus Aspergillus flavus which grows on peanuts and grains.
-Aflatoxins are toxic to liver cells as they can bind covalently to the cellular DNA and cause specific mutations.
-Chronic ingestion of aflatoxins may be partially responsible for the development of hepatocellular carcinoma.
+Aflatoxin is a toxic product of the fungus Aspergillus flavus, which grows on peanuts and grains.
+Aflatoxins are toxic to liver cells as they can bind covalently to cellular DNA and cause specific mutations.
+Chronic ingestion of aflatoxins may be partially responsible for the development of HCC.

 Hepatocellular carcinoma may present as: